Silve1ra/trivia/README.md

 #### POST /quizzes
 - General:
-    - Returns questions to play the quiz.
-Returns a random question, a total of available questions and a success message.
+    - Returns a question to play the quiz.
+Returns a random question, a total of available questions based on previous ones and a success status message.
 - `curl http://127.0.0.1:5000/quizzes -X POST -H "Content-Type: application/json" -d '{ "quiz_category": 3, "previous_questions": [ "What is the largest lake in Africa?", "In which royal palace would you find the Hall of Mirrors?" ] }`
 ```
 {